nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 3b.
 The specified end time is earlier than the start time
   * 3b1.
 TAB shows an error message.

+* 3c.
+There is an existing lesson for that student with the same lesson details.
+  * 3c1.
+TAB shows an error message.

 Use case resumes at step 2.

+**Use case: UC5 – Delete Student’s Lesson Information**

+**MSS**

+1. User requests to list students.

+2. TAB shows the list of students.

+3. User requests to delete a lesson for the student.

+4. TAB deletes the lesson from the specified student in the list.

+Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+Use case ends.

+* 3a.
+The given index of the person is invalid.
+  * 3a1.
+TAB shows an error message.

+* 3b.
+The given index of the lesson of the person is invalid.
+  * 3b1.
+TAB shows an error message.

+Use case resumes from step 2.

 *{More to be added}*